 It is very difficult to provide precise figures for the proportion of UK legislation that stems from the European Union.

-The administrative burdens measurement exercise carried out by the Government in 2006 put the proportion of administrative burdens stemming from the EU at approximately one third of the total administrative burden.
+The administrative burdens measurement exercise carried out by the Government in 2006 put the proportion of administrative burdens stemming from the EU at approximately one-third of the total administrative burden.

-The important thing is not the origins of a legislation, which could of course be a devolved administration or a local authority, as well as the Government or the EU, but the quality of the regulation.
+The important issue is not the origins of legislation, which could of course be a devolved Administration or a local authority, as well as the Government or the EU, but the quality of the regulation.
 All regulations, irrespective of their origins, should comply with the principles of better regulation.
 Regulations should be risk based, proportionate and well designed, so as to achieve their objectives while also keeping costs to a minimum.
 The Government continue to work with European partners to ensure that EU regulations meet these standards.